 Knowing whether to say anything if you think your employee is pregnant, can be a real dilemma! 😲

-Especially if it’s obvious - such as they are not drinking alcohol, they start to ask questions about babies or even seem to have a baby bump. 🚼
+Especially if it’s obvious - such as they are not drinking alcohol, they start to ask questions about babies or even have a baby bump. 🚼

 However, if they haven’t told you yet - there’s likely to be a good reason.
 Either there’s health complications and so your employee is too scared to share their happy news in case something goes horribly wrong.
-Or there’s a fear about telling you, if perhaps they are worried about how you’ll react or feel anxious about the impact this news could have on their career based on stereotypes.
+Or there’s a fear about telling you, if perhaps they are worried about how you’ll react or feel anxious about the impact this news could have on their career.

 And imagine if you’re wrong, and your employee had just put on a bit of weight.
 You would both feel mortified. 😱